bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * Detect whether certain phrases are prone to misspelling with regards to one word, two words and hyphenated form.
 Weekly connect them during indexing or lookup if yes.
 * Insert word pairs within up to 5 words of distance as near-pairs
 * Insert word pairs within the same document as co-occurring pairs if the result set of a single word would be too large
+* Deduplicate index: remove a higher level n-gram if the results and ranking would be the same without it (i.e., they co-occur within the same sets of documents)
 * OpenStreetMap key-value tags

 ### Alternatives